ankarn/ankarn.github.io/genome_assembly/assembly.md

 [NOVOPlasty](https://github.com/ndierckx/NOVOPlasty)

+`perl /opt/NOVOPlasty/NOVOPlasty2.5.9.pl config.txt`

-configuration file
+### configuration file preparation

-Project name         = Choose a name for your project, it will be used for the output files
+**Project name**         = Choose a name for your project, it will be used for the output files
 Insert size          = Total insert size of your paired end reads, it doesn't have to be accurate but should be close enough
 Insert size aut      = yes/no [default: yes]
 Read Length          = The read length of your reads